mjc-school/MJC-School/stage #2/module #3 Collections/lesson #3. Map/map.md

 A low initial capacity reduces space cost but increases the frequency of rehashing.
 Rehashing is obviously a very expensive process.
 So as a rule, if you anticipate many entries, you should set a considerably high initial capacity.

 On the flip side, if you set the initial capacity too high, you will pay the cost in iteration time.
-As we saw in the previous section.

 So a high initial capacity is good for a large number of entries coupled with little to no iteration.